 European Personal Data.
 Where personal data of individuals in the United Kingdom or the European Economic Area is processed by Stifel Financial Corp. or its affiliates in the U.S. in relation to the offering of products or services to such individuals, or in relation to monitoring of such individuals' online behavior, then, in addition to the above, Stifel will comply with the provisions of the Stifel Europe Privacy Notice (available at www.stifel.com/EUprivacy) with respect to such processing.
-In such cases, references to "Stifel" in the Stifel Europe Privacy Notice shall be deemed to be references to the relevant U.S. entity and, if there is any inconsistency between any provision of this notice and the Stifel Europe Privacy Notice, Stifel will comply with the provision of the Stifel Europe Privacy Notice.
+In such cases, references to "Stifel" in the Stifel Europe Privacy Notice shall be deemed to be references to the relevant U.S. entity and, if there is any inconsistency between any provision of this notice and the Stifel Europe Privacy Notice.